hiccup0628/hiccup0628/README.md

 - 👋 Hi, I’m @hiccup0628
 - 👀 I’m interested in web and mobile app development very much.
-- 🌱 I’m currently learning flutter which is an open source framework by Google for app development
+- 🌱 I’m currently learning crypto-currency, or crypto is a digital currency designed to work as a medium of exchange through a computer network that is not reliant        on any central authority
 - 💞️ I’m looking to collaborate on app development
 - 💞️ I am the full-stack developer and mainly I've have mastery in MERN and MEAN Stack
 * I've written what I can do and what I am interested in currently down below...